fxrobin/fxrobin.github.io/_drafts/cdi-payara-arquillian-deltaspike.md

 tags: [JavaEE, Payara, Arquillian, JUnit 5]
 ---

 <div class="intro" markdown='1'>
-L'objectif de ce post est de présenter la mise en oeuvre de tests unitaires JUnit 5 de DeltaSpike Data dans un environnement embarqué Payara 5 avec Arquillian
+The main goal of this article is to present the using of JUnit 5 tests with DeltaSpike inside an embedded Payara Server 5 through Arquillian.
 </div>
 <!--excerpt-->

 ## The problem

-Here are the main caracteristics of the Java EE 7 plateform
+Here are the main caracteristics of the Java EE 7 plateform :

 * Managed environment, containing CDI, EJB, JPA implementations
 * proxified transactional EJBs, addressing both model and service layer through entities and stateless EJB.
 * Pooled JDBC Connections, managed by the application server

-In the other hand, here are the caracteristics of a JUnit environment
+In the other hand, here are the caracteristics of a standard JUnit environment :

 * running on Java Standard Edition
 * no managed transaction
 * no connection pool

-# The solution
+## The solution

+To cover the needs, we will setup a test environment using those components and services :

 * Embedded AppServer will be launched by JUnit : Payara Embedded
 * Setting up a connection pool within the AppServer :
 * Embedding a Database Server : using H2 Database
 * Setting up JPA to use the connection POOL

+## Unit testing thoughs

+Here is my opinion about unit testing Java EE artefacts :

-> A JUnit test case must be easy to create and must be able to use @Inject for CDI bean and EJB injections.
+* A JUnit test case must be easy to create and must be able to use @Inject for CDI bean and EJB injections.
+It must be run as seamlessly as possible without the need of creating specific testing artefacts.

+* Close mocking isn't a good pattern for testing**.
+Abusing of mockito, for example, makes tests not so real.
+For example, if you want to be sure about your JPA annotations regarding association mappings, you cannot by-pass a database check

 # Putting all together with Arquillian

 Arquillian will :

 * serve as a bridge between the AppServer and the JUnit test using `@RunWith`
 * setup the AppServer : JNDI JDBC Ressource and Connection Pool
 * allow to use `@Inject` into the JUnit test case.